MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 2. A `RemotePackage` instance which represents an available update that can be inspected and/or subsequently downloaded.

 Parameters:
-* **onSuccess**: Callback that is invoked upon receiving a successful response from the server.
+* **onSuccess**: Callback that's invoked upon receiving a successful response from the server.
 The callback receives a single parameter, which is described above.
-* **onError**: Optional callback that is invoked in the event of an error.
+* **onError**: Optional callback that's invoked in the event of an error.
 The callback takes one error parameter, containing the details of the error.
 * **deploymentKey**: Optional deployment key that overrides the **config.xml** setting.

 Example usage: